Backblaze/B2_Command_Line_Tool/changelog.d/+persistent_bucket_aggregate.added.md

-Introduce PersistentBucketAggregate class to manage bucket name and subfolder
+Introduce PersistentBucketAggregate class to manage bucket name and subfolder.